-During this year like no other, SMEC continued to implement the goals that had been developed through a prior Strategic Planning process that set forth our path of growth and advancement for a five year period.
-We also initiated a new Strategic Planning cycle with focus groups, brainstorming activities, a SWOT analysis and satisfaction surveys.
-Despite the challenges created by the Covid-19 shut down, we were able to complete the framework of a Strategic Plan to become effective in FY21.
-We are excited to move forward during FY21 and beyond as we work on implementing a new set of goals and continually improving our programs and services.
+Despite the challenges created by the Covid-19 pandemic, in late 2020 we were able to complete the framework of a Strategic Plan which became effective during FY21.
+We are excited to move forward during FY22 and beyond as we continue to work on implementing a new set of strategic goals and continuing with our ongoing quest to enhance and expand our programs and services.